ckeditor/ckeditor4-docs/guides/dev/api_changes/README.md

 ---

-Method `CKEDITOR.editor#getThemeSpace` has been moved to `CKEDITOR.editor#space`.
+The `CKEDITOR.editor#getThemeSpace` method was moved to `CKEDITOR.editor#space`.

-Event `CKEDITOR.editor#themeSpace` event has been replaced with `CKEDITOR.editor#uiSpace`.
+The `CKEDITOR.editor#themeSpace` event was replaced with `CKEDITOR.editor#uiSpace`.

 ---

-Method `CKEDITOR.htmlParser.fragment.fromHtml( fragmentHtml, fixForBody, /** @type {CKEDITOR.htmlParser.element} */ contextNode )`
-has changed signature to `CKEDITOR.htmlParser.fragment.fromHtml( fragmentHtml, /** @type {CKEDITOR.htmlParser.element/String} */ parent, fixForBody )`.
+The `CKEDITOR.htmlParser.fragment.fromHtml( fragmentHtml, fixForBody, /** @type {CKEDITOR.htmlParser.element} */ contextNode )` method changed signature to `CKEDITOR.htmlParser.fragment.fromHtml( fragmentHtml, /** @type {CKEDITOR.htmlParser.element/String} */ parent, fixForBody )`.

 ---

-In event `CKEDITOR.editor#paste`, `evt.data.html` and `evt.data.text` properties are not any more available.
+In the `CKEDITOR.editor#paste` event, the `evt.data.html` and `evt.data.text` properties are not available anymore.
-They have been replaced by `evt.data.dataValue` and `evt.data.type` to help identify the data type.
+They were replaced with `evt.data.dataValue` and `evt.data.type` to help identify the data type.

 ---

-`CKEDITOR.replaceByClassEnabled` option is not anymore available.
-Now it's enough to set `CKEDITOR.replaceClass` to empty/null to disable the auto-replace.
+The `CKEDITOR.replaceByClassEnabled` option is not available anymore.
+It is now enough to set `CKEDITOR.replaceClass` to empty/null to disable the auto-replace.

 ---

-`CKEDITOR.dtd.$captionBlock` is now removed, to check if one element can be appear inside of table caption, use instead the DTD check:
+`CKEDITOR.dtd.$captionBlock` was removed.
+In order to check if one element can appear inside a table caption, use the DTD check instead:

 	assert.isTrue( !!CKEDITOR.dtd.caption[ element.getName() ] );